The Polish Colony in Harbin, Manchuria

 Image credit: DeGolyer Library, Southern Methodist University.

-Since 2014 the Binzhou Railway Bridge in Harbin no longer carries railway traffic.
-A newer railway bridge stands alongside Kierbedź’s bridge.
+Since 2014, the Binzhou Railway Bridge in Harbin has not carried railway traffic.
+A newer railway bridge now stands alongside Kierbedź’s bridge.

 Source: Chinese Eastern Railway: Century-old witness to Harbin’s history.
 With video.
 China Global Television Network.
 In English.